 As the 3D models of trees are not exported, transfer the trees from the Terrain you first created in the Scene to the new Terrain you added to the Scene now.

 In the Hierarchy window, the 3D models of trees are separated from the Terrain, store them in the new Terrain.

 Now, the terrain created with “Terrain’ has been converted into a 3D model with a reduced size, which can be resized and rotated after uploading to STYLY.

 Upload to STYLY

-Please refer to the article to learn how to upload a Terrain from Unity to STYLY.
+Please refer to this article to learn how to upload a Terrain from Unity to STYLY.

 Now, the Terrain has been uploaded to STYLY.